 About the Brattleboro Development Credit Corporation

-The Brattleboro Development Credit Corporation is a private, nonprofit economic development organization that serves as a catalyst for industrial and commercial growth throughout Southeastern Vermont, including Windham County and the towns of Readsboro, Searsburg, and Weston.
+The Brattleboro Development Credit Corporation is a private, nonprofit economic development organization that serves as a catalyst for industrial and commercial growth throughout Southeastern Vermont, including Windham County and the towns of Readsboro, Searsburg, Winhall and Weston.
 BDCC serves as the State of Vermont’s certified Regional Development Corporation (RDC) for the greater Windham County area.
 BDCC is one of 12 RDCs throughout Vermont.
-For more information visit: www.brattleborodevelopment.com/
+This BDCC activity was made possible in part by a grant from the State of Vermont through the Agency of Commerce and Community Development.
+For more information visit: https://brattleborodevelopment.com/

 About Southeastern Vermont Economic Development Strategies

 Southeastern Vermont Economic Development Strategies (SeVEDS) is an affiliate of BDCC that grew from a 2008 grassroots effort, initiated by BDCC, to reverse the economic decline of the Windham Region and plan for the economic impacts from the closure of the Vermont Yankee nuclear power plant.
 In 2014, after multiple years of regional input, education and data gathering, SeVEDS submitted the Windham Region’s federally recognized S.M.A.R.T.
 Comprehensive Economic Development Strategy for federal approval.
 For more information visit: www.seveds.com